r4c3/rusenti/README.md

 # ubrask
-A Rusty palette-based bitmap editor for the web.
+Usenti but Rust and SvelteKit - a palette-based bitmap editor for the web.